-The Business Development Manager (Relationship Manager with client company) in Secure Coin Broker shall obtain the required data/documents and other relevant information and credit risk profiles of the existing and new customers and apply various Anti Money Laundering measures keeping in view the risk involved in a transaction.
+The Business Development Manager (Relationship Manager with client company) in Secure Digital Markets shall obtain the required data/documents and other relevant information and credit risk profiles of the existing and new customers and apply various Anti Money Laundering measures keeping in view the risk involved in a transaction.

 Risk Management Committee (“RMC”):